plochare/Unity-Design---Week01/README.md

 ## 🚀 Class Assignment - Week #01

 ### Design a kid's bedroom with a bouncing ball and a tower of collapsing building blocks.
+Follow the lesson and modify the Unity 3D essentials scene.
+Add 2 elements from the Unity Store.
+Upload project files to personal github.
 [- Unity 3D Essentials Assignment #1](https://learn.unity.com/pathway/unity-essentials/unit/3d-essentials)